UNUSUAL PARIS MUSEUMS AND GALLERIES – MUSEE DE LA PUBLICITE:

-The idea is to show the artistic and sociological tendencies of society throughout the decades in a world where consumerism has been a growing phenomenon.
+The idea is to show the artistic and sociological tendencies of society throughout the decades in a world where consumerism has been and continues to be a growing phenomenon.
 The museum features advertising in all sorts of different media, such as bill board posters, TV and radio commercials, press ads and much more.

 Place Palais du Louvre